 Step 1 : Download and install Syncios iOS Data Eraser on your computer.

 Step 2 : Select "Erase All Data" on the program screen, and then click "Erase" to bring up the confirmation box.

 Step 3 : Select the desired security level.
 For spyware, you will want to select "High Level," which performs the full erasure process twice using the DoD 5220.22-M standard.

 Step 4 : Finish confirming your Erase All Data choices and begin the erasing process.
 When the process is complete, the software program screen will let you know.

 And that’s it!
 Now you have erase all spyware and virus from your iPhone completely.

 To protect your iPhone from virus or malware, we suggest you update iOS regularly.
 It can be tempting to wait on updating your operating system; it seems like you just got comfortable with the last version!
 There's a very good reason to make the switch as soon as possible, though.
 Operating system updates are a way for Apple to introduce new features and fix bugs, but also to keep security at the highest possible level.
 When a security breach or even the possibility of one is detected, Apple programmers get to work tightening up the chinks in your iPhone's armor.
 Waiting to switch to the latest version of iOS leaves your iPhone vulnerable to malware, so update as soon as you can, every time.

 If you are thinking how to check iPhone for virus or malware then you have to view all the above methods carefully.
 You can choose any one method depending on your situation and then check the iPhone for the virus.
-You can ask anything regarding this topic or this data recovery tool by leaving your comments below.
+You can ask anything regarding this topic or this ios data eraser tool by leaving your comments below.